roman-milk/roman-milk.github.io/a-tale-of-ants-and-termites.md

  Over dinner Mandy asked, "What got into you tonight?"

  "I thought you might like it.
 You were ready last night and I didn't take care of you."
-Report_Story #3